All Episodes

 I am very pro-freedom.

-Well, I think you got too much, and you're ruining America.
+Well, I think you got too much and you're ruining America.

-I think your freedom has gone too far, and you can destroy things.
+I think your freedom has gone too far and you can destroy things.

-Well, you can't, it's in the Constitution.
+It's in the Constitution.

 Well, wait a minute.

-You want to talk about freedom versus uh anti-freedom elsewhere, but you're not willing to negotiate on your own freedom, but you'll sit around it and uh assist others in losing theirs by choosing the wrong side.
+You want to talk about freedom versus anti-freedom elsewhere, but you're not willing to negotiate on your own freedom, but you'll sit around it and assist others in losing theirs by choosing the wrong side.

-They will sell everybody but themselves down the river, and they'll think they're doing God's work.
+They will sell everybody but themselves down the river and they'll think they're doing God's work.

 At the same time, this is John in Detroit.

-John, welcome to the EIB network.
+John, welcome to the EIB Network.

 Hello.